 Design Research Brighton DR-i

-Design Research from the University of Brighton's Faculty of Arts is represented through DR-i.
+Design Research from the University of Brighton's Faculty of Arts is represented through the Design Research Initiatives or DR-i.

 The mission of DR-i is to redefine and promote recognition of the fundamental significance of design research and to support research staff in their individual aims while encouraging collaboration with design researchers across many disciplines.